HN-Tran/Redesign/README.md

 https://ankiweb.net/shared/info/1914733489
 - Go to Anki and install the extension with the code __1914733489__
 - Download/Clone this repository
-- Copy/Paste and overwrite into the extension folder of "Redesign" (usually folder name is the same as code above)
+- Copy&Paste and overwrite into the extension folder of "Redesign" (usually folder name is the same as code above)
 - Enjoy!

 ### License